valzargaming/Nyasmin/README.md

 This library is **only** for PHP 7 and use in CLI.
 Only bot accounts are supported by Yasmin.

 # Getting Started
 Getting started with Yasmin is pretty straight forward.
-All you need to do, is to use [composer](https://packagist.org/packages/charlottedunois/yasmin) to install Yasmin and its dependencies, after that you can include composer's autoloader into your file and start interacting with Discord and Yasmin!
+All you need to do is to use [composer](https://packagist.org/packages/charlottedunois/yasmin) to install Yasmin and its dependencies.
+After that, you can include composer's autoloader into your file and start interacting with Discord and Yasmin!

 ```
 composer require charlottedunois/yasmin